 This month we meet National Observer and LAM Webmaster Mark Clarke.

 I passed my bike test 6 years ago at the ripe old age of 50, clearly having my second mid-life crisis.
-I was then duly wiped out by a car 9 months later.
+After riding for 9 months, I was then wiped out by a car.
 Once I’d recovered from surgery, I thought it might be a good idea to invest in some further training.
-One of my friends suggested I check out Bike Safe and I signed up for one of the sessions at the Warren.
-Riding with the Met Police was an amazing experience and they introduced me to the concept of Advanced Riding.
+One of my friends suggested I check out BikeSafe and I signed up for one of the sessions at the Warren.
+Riding with the Met Police was amazing and they introduced me to the concept of Advanced Riding.
 I immediately signed up with the IAM and joined LAM.
 I passed my test in 2016, became an Observer in 2017 and National Observer in 2020.
 The club is fantastic with outstanding members, many of whom have become friends.
-I try to put as much back into the club as possible and I also serve on the Committee, Training Team and LAM Webmaster.
+I've got so much out of the club that I try to put as much back as possible.
+I serve on the Committee, Training Team and run the website as LAM Webmaster.

 I've a few ...
-I love Wales and riding up Llanberis Pass, over Snowden and down through the Ogwen Valley.
+I love Wales and riding up Llanberis Pass, over Snowden and down through the Ogwen Valley is fantastic.
 The roads around the Nurburgring in NW Germany are simply amazing.
 However, I think the best roads I've ridden are in Austria and Switzerland - empty roads, impeccable tarmac and breath-taking scenery, with the stunning Alps as a backdrop.
 However, a word of caution – if you go over there, stick to the limit as they have zero tolerance for speeding.
 When I got back from my European Tour, I had two brown envelopes waiting for me with fines for going 5 km/h and 8 km/h over the limit!

 It's incredibly daunting when you're first introduced to Advanced Riding and the SYSTEM.
-There's so much new information to learn and think about - then have to apply it at 60 mph, with the added pressure of someone behind you checking your ride.
+There's so much new information to learn and think about - then have to apply it at 60 mph, with the added pressure of someone behind you critiquing your ride.
 My advice is don't try to do everything at once.
-Focus on one topic, practice hard, nail it - then move on to the next.
+Focus on one area, practice hard, nail it - then move on to the next.
 Build on a solid base.
-Get it so ingrained in your muscle memory that it's automatic and you don't have to think about it.
+Get it so ingrained in your muscle memory that it's automatic and you don't even have to think about it.

 My snood.
 It's like Arthur's blanket in Hitchhikers' Guide to the Galaxy.
 You can't go anywhere without your snood.